The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 The most common means of fraud in any transaction tax system is the non-reporting of transactions, especially once thresholds are crossed.
 This would take two classic forms:

-- Non-reporting of revenues after welfare subsidy peters out.
+- Non-reporting of spending after welfare subsidy peters out.

-- Non-reporting of revenues once incoming revenues are sufficient to justify claimed business expenses.
+- Non-reporting of revenue once incoming revenues are sufficient to justify claimed business/personal expenses.

 This system is not immune to these forms of fraud.
 Classical VAT and other tax auditing techniques would need to be applied.
 These would include asset audits and straw purchaser audits.